 - Help them see the bigger picture by motivating them to see the benefits of their hard work.

 - Create a positive and safe work environment.

 - Don’t forget to have a laugh from time to time!

 Note: If you have any concerns about their performance at work or study, it is usually best to talk to them directly.
-We also recommend you speak with one of our Apprenticeship Officers who may be able to assist.
+We also recommend you speak with one of our Success Coaches who may be able to assist.

 Alternatively, your AASN provider can offer advice about the right course of action.

 As you would expect, fees apply to our courses.
 However, amounts vary and quite often the government or you as the employer can contribute.
 The exact amount your apprentice or trainee will have to pay will depend on:

 If your apprentice or trainee has any concerns about paying fees on time, they can access help and advice from our Success Coaches.
 We can assist with money issues such as budgeting, loans, tax help and more.

 Overdue or unpaid fees